takluyver/qt_await/README.md

 or any other Python async libraries.
 It assumes you're doing things the Qt way - `QProcess` for subprocesses, `QThread` for threads, `QNetworkRequest` for HTTP, and so on.
 It aims to fit in with these APIs as much as possible.

+It's also not really an async framework itself.
+If you want to write significant amounts of async code in Python, trio or asyncio will provide more robust machinery & better abstractions. `qt_await` just lets you sprinkle a bit of `await` in your Python Qt code.

 Another thing you might want is the [`qt-async-threads`](https://pypi.org/project/qt-async-threads/) package, which lets you wrap arbitrary slow Python functions in a thread and